 Sacrifice Outlets & Payoffs

-Often, some of black’s best effects require you to sacrifice creatures as a cost.
+Typically, some of Black’s best effects require you to sacrifice creatures as a cost.
 Here are some of the best sacrifice outlets and payoffs:

 - Ayara, First of Locthwain